 Review by Gary

-Frawley Stadium is home to the Wilmington Blue Rocks, the High-A East affiliate of the Kansas City Royals.
+Frawley Stadium is home to the Wilmington Blue Rocks, the South Atlantic League affiliate of the Kansas City Royals.
 Built in 1993 on the shores of the Christina River, just south of downtown Wilmington, the Blue Rocks offer a very welcoming place to watch a ball game.
 Greeting fans as they enter the main entrance to the park is a bronze statue of Hall of Famer Judy Johnson, a Wilmington native who played in the Negro Leagues for 15 years.
 The actual baseball field is named after Johnson, which I thought nicer than naming it after a corporation.
 The ballpark does a good job of recognizing former ballplayers who have made it to the big leagues both in and out of the stadium.

 Frawley stadium holds 6,532 fans with all the seating along the first and third base lines.
 I initially parked beyond the right field wall, but when I saw an ancient-looking wooden wall that was the actual home run fence, I decided to park another 100 feet from this ominous blue wall, just in case.
 All fans entering the park have to climb about a flight and a half of stairs to get to the concourse as the playing field is actually at ground level and not dug into the earth like many stadiums.